 When a person inherits property and wishes to sell it, the “traditional” route is to put it on the real estate market.
 Going through the process of finding a real estate agent and putting it on the market can be a tiresome process.
 It can also be costly in terms of the Realtor commission.

 Most agents will want you to fix up the home so that it is in excellent condition and reach full market value.
 They will explain this is the only option for the property to stand out to buyers.
-This financial commitment can be expensive, especially if the property needs a lot of updating or repair costs.
+Keep in mind Realtors get paid as a percentage of the overall sales price, so there is less incentive for them to sell a house in poor condition.
+Making these repairs is a financial commitment that can be expensive, especially if the property needs a lot of updating.

 Typically, a property being prepared for the market will need to receive a variety of different upgrades, including new carpets to be installed, repainting the walls, taking down dated wallpaper, expensive kitchen or bathroom updates, and giving the home a thorough clean.